 - spinach (99 mg).
-Although spinach has a pretty high amount of calcium, you better avoid consuming it with other calcium-rich foods.
+Although spinach has a high calcium content, It’s better to avoid consuming it with other vegan calcium-rich foods.
 It’s high oxalate content prevents calcium absorption.

 - sweet potato (37-60 mg).
 The calcium content depends on the variety.
 Cooked sweet potatoes preserve their calcium.
-You can eat the leaves of sweet potatoes.
+You can also eat the leaves of sweet potatoes.
 They are rich in calcium as well.
 They have 78 mg of calcium per 100g.

 - squash (16-58 mg).
 Each squash variety has a different calcium content.

 - broccoli (47 mg).
 It’s pretty high in vitamin C, which increases calcium absorption.

 Beans and legumes contain decent amounts of calcium

 Actually, all beans are good dietary sources of calcium: